 28. Is it really all the same to you?

 Obviously it’s worth comparing prices from different providers – but make sure the quotes you’re looking at are like for like.
 Policies vary in the cover they offer.

 If you’re going on a staycation, or flying from an airport, and will need to park, booking in advance can offer savings.

 You might find a policy that’s kind to your purse, but if it doesn’t cover all the essentials, like putting the wrong fuel in your tank, you could end up paying a lot to rectify the problem.

 Can we help?
 Get in touch…

-Along with award-winning insurance products, LV= has a host of helpful tips for your home, car, travel and more – just search for ‘insurance magazine’ at lv.com.
+Along with recognised and awarded insurance products, LV= has a host of helpful tips for your home, car, travel and more – just search for ‘insurance magazine’ at lv.com.

-Boundless members receive exclusive discounts on general public prices (up to 8% on car and home insurance and up to 5% on travel insurance), as well as multipolicy discounts.
+Boundless members receive exclusive discounts on general public prices (6% on car and home insurance and 5% on travel insurance), as well as multipolicy discounts.
 Find out more at boundless.co.uk/lv.

 Boundless by CMSA acts as an introducer to Liverpool Victoria Insurance Company Limited for General Insurance.